renweview/WWCodeMobile/CONTRIBUTING.md

 # Contributing Guidelines

 First and foremost thanks for your contributions!!! :sparkling_heart::sparkling_heart:

 If you have resources you would like to share from your event or resources you think our community would benefit from keep reading!

 ## Pre-Reqs

-1.  :book: Read up on fork & pull request models
+1. 📖 Read up on fork & pull request models
 2. 🍴 Fork this repo or pull from upstream to get the latest.
 3. 🔨 Follow the contributing guidelines below
 4. 👥 Add yourself as a contributor under the credits section
 5. 🔧 Make a pull request